prestodb/presto-query-predictor/docs/index.md

 pip3 install presto-query-predictor
 ```

+!!! note
     We recommend installing the package in a Python virtual environment instead
     of installing it globally.

 ## Examples